How many children get free school meals?

 People across the country were furious after photos of frugal food deliveries for children triggered widespread outcry, and the Government eventually extended the voucher scheme to more English schools.

-The Government is raising the value of Healthy Start vouchers from £3.10 to £4.25 per week this April.
-This is designed to help disadvantaged families afford fruit and vegetables.
-Meanwhile £16m will go to food distribution charities across the country.
+The government is raised the value of Healthy Start vouchers from £3.10 to £4.25 per week in April.
+The scheme is designed to help disadvantaged families afford fruit, vegetables and milk for young children.

 The increase to Healthy Start vouchers value increase was a win for Marcus Rashford’s child food poverty taskforce.
 It called for the boost in a series of asks put to government to stop children going hungry.
 But a number of supermarkets have acted quicker than the Government.